Feature #17881

 I see, seems like I missed that.

-I suppose the "ideal" API for an autoloader like Zeitwerk would be something like Module#module_defined(name, module):
+I suppose the "ideal" API for an autoloader like Zeitwerk would be something like Module#module_defined(name, module)

-• Would trigger on classic module Foo::Bar first opening.
+- Would trigger on classic

-• Would trigger on Foo::Bar = Class.new.
-(This one being a current limitation with TracePoint if I'm not mistaken).
+.
+(This one being a current limitation with TracePoint if I'm not mistaken). - Would not trigger on

-• Would not trigger for non Module or Class constants.
+. - Would not trigger for non

-Updated by fxn (Xavier Noria) almost 3 years ago
+Updated by fxn (Xavier Noria) over 3 years ago

 Would trigger on Foo::Bar = Class.new.
 (This one being a current limitation with TracePoint if I'm not mistaken)

 Correct.
-Nowadays, you cannot define an explicit namespace with a constant assignment like that (docs), because Class.new does not trigger the :class event (test coverage, since a certain optimization is based on this).
+Nowadays, you cannot define an explicit namespace with a constant assignment like that (docs), because Class.new

-Updated by fxn (Xavier Noria) almost 3 years ago
+Updated by fxn (Xavier Noria) over 3 years ago

 Followup here.

-Before I started working on Zeitwerk, I benchmarked whether a TP enabled on the :class event had a measurable impact.
+event had a measurable impact.
 Richard Schneeman and Sam Saffron ran benchmarks too.
 Tests said it did not, that validated the technique for explicit namespaces and gave me green light to go ahead.

 @k0kubun (Takashi Kokubun) recently ran a new synthetic benchmark with similar results and concluded: